erquhart/bilt/plans.md

 - parse html files w/ cheerio
 - read script src and link href attrs into an array:
   - { value, requiree (path) }
-- rewrite value to compiled extension
-- for each requiree, write temporary entry point js file that requires all required files
+- for each entry point (one per group of parallel scripts, one for all styles, per html file), write temporary entry point js file that requires all required files
 - copy every file that isn't a supported file to dist (html, template, js, css, or precompiled version of these)
 - create webpack config with temporary entry point path(s)